Texas Minor in Possession (MIP) Class Online

 In most cases, our online Minor in Possession (MIP) is accepted by courts, probation officers, and employers in Texas.
 However, in some cases the court or rules of a particular county may disallow distance learning.
 We recommend confirming with your specific court or probation officer before enrolling.

-Your certificate is backed by a 100% money-back guarantee.
-If your certificate is not accepted for any reason, we will refund you the full price of the course.
+Your certificate is backed by a 100% Acceptance Guarantee.
+If your certificate is not accepted for any reason, we will work with your court or officer to resolve it.
 Simply contact us with written proof of decline.

 Texas Minor in Possession (MIP) FAQs

-How many hours does Texas require for Minor in Possession (MIP)?
+How many hours of MIP class does Texas require?

 Is this distance learning program (online class) acceptable in my county?